hydu0016/VR-Questionnaire-Gen-Toolkit/README.md

 4. Click the `[Validate Questionnaires]` button to check for any configuration errors.

 ### Run it
-1.If no errors are found, press `Play` in Unity to preview the questionnaire.
+1. If no errors are found, press `Play` in Unity to preview the questionnaire.

 ## Making it VR
 1. Set the Canvas Render Mode to World Space to ensure it works correctly in a VR environment.